rockero-cz/rockero-wiki/en/architecture.md

 ## Best practices

 - Follow the defined structure.
-- Models should contains only Laravel native things (relations, scopes...) and database-related code.
+- Models should contain only Laravel native things (relations, scopes...) and database-related code.
   - Huge business logic should be written into `Support` or `Action` classes.
 - Use [mass assignment](https://laravel.com/docs/eloquent#mass-assignment) where possible.
 - Prefer `$fillable` over `$guarded` because of higher security.